bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 Deployment
 -----------------------

-At first install Vagrant and Virtualbox.
+At the first step Vagrant and VirtualBox should be installed.

 You can do it following the instructions in the official documentation: